 If I do not have off-street parking, where can I park during a snow emergency?

 When a snow emergency is called into effect, a parking ban is initiated and it is required that all vehicles be removed from City streets once the emergency is put into place.
-For those who do not have off-street parking, alternative designated parking is available at the following locations: Museum Place Parking Garage and the South Harbor Garage (parking fee rates are 50 cents an hour and vehicles must be removed from the garage before close of business the day the emergency ends; otherwise the regular parking rates will begin to accrue.); Blaney St. Parking lot (Salem Ferry Landing); Forest River Park; Gallows Hill-Lower; Mack Park; Broad St. Playground; Castle Hill Playground; Salem Willows Park; Bentley School lot; Carlton School lot; Witchcraft Heights School lot; Bates School lot; Saltonstall parking area on Salem Street, and the Collins Middle School lot on Jackson Street.
+For those who do not have off-street parking, alternative designated parking is available at the following locations: Museum Place Parking Garage* and the South Harbor Garage* (Please note: Regular garage rates will be applied until the Snow Emergency time goes into effect.
+During a snow emergency, parking in the city garages is $5/24 hours, or any fraction thereof.
+Vehicles should be removed from the garage by the close of business the day the snow emergency concludes.
+Vehicles left in the garage after that time will begin to accrue charges at the regular hourly parking rate.); Blaney St. Parking lot (Salem Ferry Landing); Forest River Park; Gallows Hill-Lower; Mack Park; Broad St. Playground; Castle Hill Playground; Salem Willows Park; Bentley School lot; Carlton School lot; Witchcraft Heights School lot; Bates School lot; Saltonstall parking area on Salem Street, and the Collins Middle School lot on Jackson Street.

-Please note: The Church Street parking lot (pay by space lot) is not a snow emergency lot and parking in Riley Plaza is by permit only.
+Please note: The Church Street parking lot (pay by space lot) is not a snow emergency lot; the Universal Steel Lot on Bridge St. (pay and display lot) is not a snow emergency lot; and parking in Riley Plaza is by permit only.
 Permit fee is $25 per month and can be obtained at the Parking Department Office.
 Please call 978-745-8120 for more information.
 All other downtown municipal lots are for snow emergency use.